-The area of the brain that is most severely affected in Alzheimer’s is the hippocampus.
-This area of the brain is responsible for turning information into memory.
-It is a crucial area for the formation of new memory.
-As the hippocampus shrinks from the disease processes associated with Alzheimer’s, the ability to make new memories vital to everyday tasks, are lost.
+As the hippocampus shrinks from the disease processes associated with Alzheimer’s, the ability to make new memories vital to everyday tasks are lost.
 Information processing and memory retention in the hippocampus is dependent on new brain cells (neurons) growing and establishing new connections.
 Recent research now reveals that exposures to lead can alter the normal development of newly born neurons (neurogenesis) in this part of the brain vital to learning and memory formation.
 For more on neurogenesis, please read my article: “Brain-Derived Neurotrophic Factor—Growth Factors in Neurogenesis and the Protection Against Alzheimer’s Disease Progression“.
 (1)

 In 2000, Case Western Reserve University in conjunction with the University Hospitals of Cleveland presented evidence linking lead exposure to Alzheimer’s disease (AD).
 They showed that workers exposed to significant levels of lead increased the chance they would develop AD.
 The researchers presented data that these workers had as much as a three to four times higher chance of developing this debilitating brain disease than an average person (2).

 There has been concern about the exposure of children to lead for several decades.
-The scientific community is now exploring what they believe are significant changes in the brains of adults and the elderly when exposed to lead.
+The scientific community is now (2007) exploring what they believe are significant changes in the brains of adults and the elderly when exposed to lead.
 Dr. Nassar Zawia and his research group at the University of Rhode Island published a study in the Journal of Neuroscience in January showing an association between lead exposure in infancy and developing AD in adulthood (3).
+For more information on occupational lead exposures, please visit the Occupational Safety and Health Administration’s overview here.

-That research group exposed monkeys to what were once considered safe levels of lead and then studied their brains post mortem following natural deaths decades later.
+In the University of Rhode Island lead study, the researchers exposed monkeys to what were once considered safe levels of lead and then studied their brains post mortem following natural deaths decades later.
 They found that all the monkeys had the same pattern of increased plaques in the brain including some dense plaques (2).
 These plaques, composed of beta-amyloid aggregates, are the signature lesion associated with Alzheimer’s disease.
 The Center for Disease Control and Prevention has lowered the acceptable lead exposure levels since this study started many years ago.